Channel 4: Comedy

 During the station's early days, the screenings of innovative short one-off comedy films produced by a rotating line-up of alternative comedians went under the title of The Comic Strip Presents.
+The Optimist was the world's first dialogue-free television comedy, and one of the channel's earliest commissioned programs.
 The Tube and Saturday Live/Friday Night Live also launched the careers of a number of comedians and writers.
-Channel 4 broadcast a number of popular American imports, including Roseanne, Friends, Sex and the City, South Park and Will & Grace.
-Other significant US acquisitions include The Simpsons, for which the station was reported to have paid £700,000 per episode for the terrestrial television rights.
+Channel 4 broadcast a number of popular American imports, including Cheers, The Cosby Show, Roseanne, Home Improvement, Friends, Sex and the City, Everybody Loves Raymond, South Park, Family Guy, Futurama, Frasier, Scrubs, and Will & Grace.
+Other significant US acquisitions include The Simpsons, for which the station was reported to have paid £700,000 per episode for the terrestrial television rights back in 2004, and continues to air on the channel on weekends.

 In April 2010, Channel 4 became the first UK broadcaster to adapt the American comedy institution of roasting to British television, with A Comedy Roast.

 In 2010, Channel 4 organised Channel 4's Comedy Gala, a comedy benefit show in aid of Great Ormond Street Children's Hospital.
 With over 25 comedians appearing, it billed it as "the biggest live stand up show in United Kingdom history".
 Filmed live on 30 March in front of 14,000 at The O2 Arena in London, it was broadcast on 5 April.
 This has continued to 2016.

-In 2021, Channel 4 decided to revive The British Comedy Awards as part of their Stand Up To Cancer programming.
-The ceremony, billed as The National Comedy Awards was due to be held in the Spring of 2021 but was delayed due to the Coronavirus pandemic until 15 December 2021 and then cancelled a week before it was due to be held, due to concerns over the Omicron variant.
+In 2021, Channel 4 decided to revive The British Comedy Awards as part of its Stand Up To Cancer programming.
+The ceremony, billed as The National Comedy Awards was due to be held in the spring of 2021 but was delayed twice due to the Coronavirus pandemic and eventually held a year later.

-The ceremony was finally held on 2 March 2022 and broadcast on Channel 4 three days later.
-The National Comedy Awards was not the only live comedy event that was part of the channel's Christmas schedule that was effected by these concerns as Joe Lycett: Mummy's Big Christmas Do! was also postponed, with the 22 December show due to air as a pilot for a new series called Mummy's House Party in Spring 2022.
-Lycett's Birmingham-based extravaganza finally made it to air on 3 July 2022 as Joe Lycett's Big Pride Party, with 0.29 million viewers tuning in (compared to 0.69 million for The Cruise on Channel 5).